 On November 1, 2011 we completed the acquisition of Diagnostic Newco LLC from its owner Kimberly Binder.
 Diagnostic Newco LLC was a design company that specialized in product packaging design, medical products advertising design and graphic art.
-Ms. Binder has joined the staff of the company's Pharma Tech Solutions, Inc. subsidiary specifically for these purposes, and has worked closely with the contract manufacturers for GenUltimate!, making subtle changes to packaging design and more recently integrating the new FDA UDI product identification data system, among other responsibilities.
-She is also responsible for the package design for new diagnostic products the company is currently working on, including the upcoming GenSure! and GenChoice! products.
-Ms. Binder is also owner of GenstripDirect LLC and Full Circle Diabetes LLC, her own distribution companies, which she operates separately from her (Decision Diagnostics Corp. and Pharma Tech Solutions, Inc.) company related responsibilities.
+Ms. Binder then joined the staff of the company's Pharma Tech Solutions, Inc. subsidiary specifically for these purposes, and has worked closely with the contract manufacturers for GenUltimate!, GenSure!, GenChoice! and GenPrecis!, making subtle changes to packaging design and more recently integrating the new FDA UDI product identification data system, completing the designs for our new Alltara!
+Private label brand, and redesigning the 4 year old GenUltimate! package, among her other responsibilities.
+She is also responsible for the package design for new diagnostic products the company is currently working on, including the upcoming GenSure!, GenChoice! and GenPrecis! products.
+Ms. Binder's work can be seen at www.pharmatechdirect.com.
+Ms.

+Binder is also owner of GenstripDirect LLC and Full Circle Diabetes LLC, her own distribution companies, which she operates separately from her (Decision Diagnostics Corp. and Pharma Tech Solutions, Inc.) company related responsibilities.

 We also intend to acquire additional private companies, or partner with small engineering companies that have developed technology requiring either regulatory approval, distribution expertise or both.
 In December 2011 we made another small acquisition, to acquire the services of Mr. Patrick Deparini.
 We are moving quickly to achieve our goal of becoming a vertically integrated, full service value added provider of products and services to an ever-growing market.
 The at-home diabetes testing market continues to grow as diabetics continue to be diagnosed and treated.
 The market for diabetes testing products is already in the tens of billions of dollars continues to grow rapidly.
-We also intend to make additional capital investment later in 2017 in our Korean contract manufacturer and advanced development partner for the manufacture of GenPrecis.
+We also intend to make additional capital investment later in 2017 in our Korean contract manufacturer and advanced development partner for the manufacture of GenPrecis, and for the acquisition of additional patents.